 Life is unpredictable.
 One minute, everything’s smooth sailing, and the next, you’re hit with unexpected expenses or major life changes.
 We’ve all heard the saying, “Hope for the best, but plan for the worst.”
 When it comes to your finances, that might just be the best advice you can get.
-But here’s the thing, planning for the worst doesn’t mean you have to live in constant fear of what might happen.
-It’s about being smart with your money today and having stable financial strategies, so you can feel secure tomorrow, no matter what life throws.
+Planning for the worst means establishing stable financial strategies that safeguard your future.
+OASDI preserves financial stability by providing essential benefits that help cushion the impact of life’s uncertainties, ensuring you feel secure tomorrow, no matter what life throws.

 So, how do you create a financial plan that keeps you stable even when things go sideways?
 Let’s break it down.